Although it is a shiny new start to the year, sadly we are in another lockdown . . .

-This month I thought we would concentrate on one species of bird which is on the reserve in big numbers at the moment.
+This is the time of year when the winter birds are here, so next time you go down to the reserve look out for thrushes in the hedgerows and on the ponds the ducks and waders.
 There are a number of different birds that visit us in the winter and you can find out more about them on our Winter Birds page.

 THE WIGEON